YourBr0ther/Pokemon-Smile/README.md

 ### Brushing Screen
 - Follow the on-screen timer and animations
+- Use the "Show Tracking" button to visualize your brushing motion
+- Monitor your brushing technique with the side-to-side and up-and-down progress bars
+- Aim to fill both progress bars by using proper brushing techniques
 - Brush for the full 2 minutes to catch a Pokémon
 - Watch as the shadow Pokémon gradually reveals itself
 - Your buddy Pokémon will cheer you on from the bottom of the screen